Is–ought problem

 The is–ought problem, as articulated by the Scottish philosopher and historian David Hume, arises when one makes claims about what ought to be that are based solely on statements about what is.
-Hume found that there seems to be a significant difference between descriptive or positive statements (about what is) and prescriptive or normative statements (about what ought to be), and that it is not obvious how one can coherently move from descriptive statements to prescriptive ones.
-Hume's law or Hume's guillotine is the thesis that, if a reasoner only has access to non-moral and non-evaluative factual premises, the reasoner cannot logically infer the truth of moral statements.
+Hume found that there seems to be a significant difference between descriptive statements (about what is) and prescriptive statements (about what ought to be), and that it is not obvious how one can coherently transition from descriptive statements to prescriptive ones.

+Hume's law or Hume's guillotine is the thesis that an ethical or judgmental conclusion cannot be inferred from purely descriptive factual statements.

-A similar view is defended by G. E. Moore's open-question argument, intended to refute any identification of moral properties with natural properties.
-Ethical naturalists view this so-called naturalistic fallacy as not a fallacy.
+A similar view is defended by G. E. Moore's open-question argument, intended to refute any identification of moral properties with natural properties, which is asserted by ethical naturalists, who do not deem the naturalistic fallacy a fallacy.

 The is–ought problem is closely related to the fact–value distinction in epistemology.
 Though the terms are often used interchangeably, academic discourse concerning the latter may encompass aesthetics in addition to ethics.

 Overview

 Hume discusses the problem in book III, part I, section I of his book, A Treatise of Human Nature (1739):

 Hume calls for caution against such inferences in the absence of any explanation of how the ought-statements follow from the is-statements.
 But how exactly can an "ought" be derived from an "is"?
 The question, prompted by Hume's small paragraph, has become one of the central questions of ethical theory, and Hume is usually assigned the position that such a derivation is impossible.

 In modern times, "Hume's law" often denotes the informal thesis that, if a reasoner only has access to non-moral factual premises, the reasoner cannot logically infer the truth of moral statements; or, more broadly, that one cannot infer evaluative statements (including aesthetic statements) from non-evaluative statements.
 An alternative definition of Hume's law is that "If P implies Q, and Q is moral, then P is moral".
 This interpretation-driven definition avoids a loophole with the principle of explosion.
-Other versions state that the is-ought gap can technically be formally bridged without a moral premise, but only in ways that are formally "vacuous" or "irrelevant", and that provide no "guidance".
+Other versions state that the is–ought gap can technically be formally bridged without a moral premise, but only in ways that are formally "vacuous" or "irrelevant", and that provide no "guidance".
 For example, one can infer from "The Sun is yellow" that "Either the Sun is yellow, or it is wrong to murder".
 But this provides no relevant moral guidance; absent a contradiction, one cannot deductively infer that "it is wrong to murder" solely from non-moral premises alone, adherents argue.